Computer Assisted Solutions for Studying the Availability aNd DistRibution of novel psychoActive substances.

 - promoting Novel Psychoactive Substances (NPS).

-However, of the hundreds of compounds that have been made available in the past four/five years only a few have become trends of some concern.
+However, of the hundreds of compounds that have been made available in the past four to five years only a few have become trends of some concern.
 Only mephedrone has strongly established itself in the illicit drug market after its Europe-wide ban in 2010.

 One way to improve our understanding of how emerging trends occur is to have a better understanding of how the NPS supply chain works and how their diffusion among users occurs.